GitJd28/Spotify_analysis_101/README.md

 ## Why this project

-I wanted a dataset that was fun to poke at but still meaty enough to practice real EDA workflows on: cleaning messy columns, engineering new features, and asking questions that actually have answers hiding in the data.
+I wanted a dataset that was fun to poke at but still meaty enough to practice real EDA workflows on — cleaning messy columns, engineering new features, and asking questions that actually have answers hiding in the data.
 Music streaming data turned out to be perfect for that: everyone has an intuition about what makes a song a hit, and this was a chance to check those intuitions against the numbers.

 ## Dataset